Room: King Willem Alexander

 Session Description

-Using biogas combined with hydrogen as feedstocks to produce sustainable fuels.
-Different possibilities to either upgrade biogas to biomethane or transform it into liquid fuels are presented.
-Economic assessments show the feasibility of commercialization.
+This oral session covers the use of biogas combined with hydrogen as feedstocks to produce sustainable fuels, as weel as different possibilities to either upgrade biogas to biomethane or transform it into liquid fuels and how economic assessments show the feasibility of commercialization.

 Speakers